Back to Blog

 The icing on the cake is the automatic data refresh.
 Coupler.io allows you to automate the import of data on a custom frequency from once a month to every 15 minutes.
 To do this, toggle on the Automatic data refresh and configure the schedule for your data import.

-From the moment you click Save and Run, the data flow between the selected Excel files will be automated.
+From the moment you click Run importer, the data flow between the selected Excel files will be automated.
 You will be sure to have up-to-date information without spending a minute on manual data transfer.
 Actually, Coupler.io will save you up to 60% of your time – this is quite a significant improvement in your reporting and analytics.

 How to use IMPORTRANGE equivalent for Excel desktop